HaxeFoundation/nekovm.org/www/pages/specs/operations-and-types.md

 ## Optimized Operations

 There are several optimized builtins for integers : `$iadd, $isub, $imult, $idiv`.
-They all skip some typechecks, so they're faster.
+They all skip some type checks, so they're faster.
 Their results will always be a valid integer, but their value is unspecified when one or more of the two values is not an integer. `$idiv` raises an exception when division by 0 is attempted :

 ```neko
 $print( $iadd(1,3) ); // 4